About the 2017 Bond

 - Demolish two outdated buildings and combine programs into one multi-story facility building on a three-acre site already owned by PCC.
 Completing this project will reduce ongoing maintenance costs by $2 million, and continue ongoing partnerships with the Department of Human Services and other regional and community workforce development entities.

-- Update technology infrastructure, learning equipment, digital materials in classrooms, computer and STEAM labs to improve teaching environments.
+- Update technology infrastructure, learning equipment, and digital materials in classrooms, computers, and STEAM labs to improve teaching environments.

-Expand Health Professions & STEAM (science, technology, engineering, arts and math)
+Expand health professions and STEAM (science, technology, engineering, arts, and math)